 START-IN-GEAR PROTECTION

-Yamaha outboard motor has the start-ingear protection device(s).
+Yamaha outboard motors or Yamaha approved remote control units are equipped with start-in-gear protection device(s).
 This feature permits the engine to be started only when it is Neutral.
 Always select Neutral before starting the engine.